-Entering the job market after you’ve completed your degree is easier when you have a plan of action.
+Entering the job market after you’ve completed your degree is easier when you have a plan.

-Many of the skills you developed through your education are transferable to a work environment.
+Many of the skills you developed through your education are transferable to a career.

 You can use these skills to demonstrate to employers that you have what they need.

 Review your education, work and volunteer experience, making sure to highlight any group work you have done.
 Make a list of the transferable skills you used.

 Think about how each skill could be used in a work environment.
 Try stating that skill in a way that will appeal to an employer.

 A career services staff will review it and respond via email.
 If it's something that can help others look for work, explore careers or succeed on the job, a version of your question and answer may even be added to the site.

 Your privacy is important.
 If your question is published to alis, your identity will remain anonymous.
 Your email address and any other personally identifiable information will not be posted to the site.

 If you require immediate assistance, please call the Alberta Supports Contact Centre at 1-877-644-9992 or visit alis.alberta.ca for more information about how to plan your future.